ska-telescope/ska-mid-integration/helper_scripts/README.md

 > **IMPORTANT NOTE**: at the current state, those two script are more a
 > proof-of-concept than a production-ready tool.
 Neither their design, nor
 > their implementation, nor their actual usage, nor their location in this
 > repository are final.
-They are here prevalently to show how through a
+They are here primarily to show how through a
 > set of scripts and plugin you can enhance the test documentation
 > and the test report publication.
 Things may change in PI24 and/or in the
-> followings.
+> following PIs.
 If you have any feedback, questions, ideas, or you want to
 > contribute, please contact Emanuele Lena and Giorgio Brajnik.

 ## 1. Document Steps